sirarthur2479/JobTrackerProject/README.md

 -----------
 - No authentication or authorization is required
 - Database is local and resets if deleted
-- Frontend (React or Angular) will consume the API
+- Frontend (React) will consume the API